Prof. Ruth Vanita

 Hindi at UM

-All Hindi courses for 2017-18 appear under Liberal Studies and Humanities in the course search, and their suffix is LSH.
+All Hindi courses for 2017-18 appear under Liberal Studies and Humanities in the course search, and their suffix is GH.

 Learn the Hindi Language and fulfill your General Education requirements: